Kong/lua-resty-lmdb/README.md

 **context:** *main*

 Encrypt the lmdb database.
 Encryption is enabled only when the `lmdb_encryption_key` is set.
-The content of keyfile will be used as the key to encrypt lmdb.
+The content of keyfile will be used to derive a the key to encrypt lmdb.

 [Back to TOC](#table-of-contents)